 The main purpose of the interview is to:

 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin in 2015/16 are required to have passed the skills tests before the start of the course.
+Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.